cryptsetup-reencrypt - Man Page

 For a detached LUKS header, this option specifies the offset on the data device.
 See also the --header option.

-WARNING: This option is DEPRECATED and has often unexpected impact to the data offset and keyslot area size (for LUKS2) due to the complex rounding.
-For fixed data device offset use --offset option instead.
+This option is DEPRECATED and has an unexpected impact on the data offset and keyslot area size (for LUKS2) due to the complex rounding.
+For fixed data device offset, use --offset option instead.

 --batch-mode, -q